prmr/JetUML/docs/install.md

 JetUML can be run most easily on Java 8, the last long-term support (LTS) Java release that bundles JavaFX with the run-time environment.
 JetUML can also be executed with later releases of Java, but this requires a bit more work.

-*To contribute instructions for other system configurations, please sumbit a pull request.*
+*To contribute instructions for other system configurations, please submit a pull request.*

 ## Download JetUML

 Download the latest version from the [releases page](https://github.com/prmr/JetUML/releases).

-## Install Denpendencies
+## Install Dependencies

 ### Java 8 (Cross-Platform)